movabletype/mt-plugin-bob/README.md

 "Create a rebuilder job" to get started: specify a blog, what you want to republish, its frequency, and save it.
 Done!

-Its important to be aware of the load you may be placing on the server -- many jobs each republishing an entire blog every few minutes is goint to take a lot of resources.
+It's important to be aware of the load you may be placing on the server -- many jobs each republishing an entire blog every few minutes is goint to take a lot of resources.
 Planning site architecture is outside of the scope of this document, but the goal should be to publish efficiently.
 Only publish what